 Our route follows an amazing system of ice chimneys and runnels, and we feel it could become a very classic hard route in the range, due to its easy access from base camp.
 We’re calling it Ride the Bullet(4,000’, AI5+ R M6+ C1).
 I’d like to thank TAT and its awesome crew of pilots and office staff for flying us around and maintaining communication during the rescue, as well as the park service and its rescue helicopter crew for a very quick rescue.
-I never want to have to use search and rescue, but it’s nice to know that Denali NPS is rock solid.
+I never want to have to use search and rescue, but it’s nice to know that Denali NPS rangers are rock solid.
 Also, thanks to Steven for encouraging us to go back—and for being a tough SOB.

 – Nik Mirhashemi